rlogiacco/obs-obfuscator/README.md

 The `hll` folder contains images which are always displayed when the HLL map is open, and a mask file to reduce the image down to where those images show.
 These images are organized for screen resolutions (currently only `1080p` and `1440p`).
 Use the "--show-debug-window" option to see what the script sees after applying the mask.

-**With your contributions additional games and format might be supported: submit your files via a Github Pull Request.**
+**With your contributions additional games and formats might be supported: submit your files via a Github Pull Request.**

 ## Usage
 1. Clone/download repository and extract into any folder (e.g. Downloads)